BEFORE YOUR DEPARTURE

-You have already completed the language level test on line which enables the teachers to establish your level and the relevant class, prior to your arrival.
+You have already completed the language level test online which enables the teachers to establish your level and the relevant class, prior to your arrival.
 Morning classes are followed by a break, during which the students generally go outside and have a chance to get to know the other students.
-After the break, the 3rd lessons is used to ensure the following information is understood properly by the students:
+After the break, the 2nd lesson is used to ensure the following information is understood properly by the students:

-1) general information: family, tel numbers for the urgencies, Biarritz town, the college exits (in case of fire), course schedules, a timetable of the weekly activities giving the hour & the place to meet, plus details on where to go and what to do for those booked in for the Surfing programme.
+1) General information: family, telephone numbers for emergencies, course schedules, a timetable of the weekly activities giving the hour & the place to meet, plus details on where to go and what to do for those booked in for the Surfing program.

 2) Map of Biarritz.
-Each student will have to show where their family lives, where the school is located, the “rendez-vous” points for the activities.
+Each student will have to show where their family lives, where the school is located, and where the meeting points are for the booked activities.

-3) For those students who are + 15/20 minutes walk from the school, Bus passes will be given out .
+3) For those students who are + 15/20 minutes walk from the school, bus passes will be provided.

-After which the students go back into class for the final lesson of the first day.
-Lunch can then be eaten at the school or on the beach before you go for your first Activities or Surfing session.
+After which the students go back to class for the final lesson of the first day.
+Lunch can then be eaten at the school or on the beach before you go for your first planned activity or surf lessons.

-On the first day EVERY student must come out of Biarritz centre, and be BACK with their hosts, NO LATER than 18.00hrs.
-Each family is required to call into BMA staff to confirm that the student has found his way back to the hosts and that all is well.
-A new intake day can always seem a little chaotic, the staff will do everything they can to explain where you should be and what is going on, so please be patient, order will prevail!
+On the first day, EVERY student must return to their host family, NO LATER than 6 pm.
+Each family is required to call BMA staff to confirm that their student has safely returned home.
+The beginning can always seem a little chaotic, but the staff will do everything they can to explain where you should be and what is going on, so please be patient, order will prevail!

 2. Teaching Material

-Predominantly students are 15 to 20yrs of age.
-The students are drawn from European nationalities (mainly British, Spanish, Irish, Swiss, Italian and German) with others joining from all over the world in smaller numbers.
+Predominantly students are between 15 to 20 years of age.
+The students are from different European nationalities (mainly British, Spanish, Irish, Swiss, Italian, and German) with others joining from all over the world in smaller numbers.

 Please note that tuition in class and communication out of class (even for beginners and from the first day) will be in French.
-English will not be used as matter of course (but there is always someone at the college who can speak English, should there be an emergency).
+Speaking English will be limited (but there is always someone at the school who can speak English, should there be an emergency).

-The lessons are a good balance between conversation, grammar, reading, listening and writing.
-Although this is an academic programme, the emphasis is very much on the pleasure and benefits of learning another language.
+The lessons are a good balance between conversation, grammar, reading, listening, and writing.
+Although this is an academic program, the emphasis is very much on the pleasure and benefits of learning another language.
 The aim is for students to return home positively motivated and eager to continue making linguistic improvements.

-A selection of material other than grammar and exercise books are available for the teacher’s use and these can be supplemented with additional material (according to the group’s linguistic capability) as needed i.e. films, newspapers, advertisements, texts on current affairs and topical issues.
+A selection of material other than grammar and exercise books is available for the teacher’s use and these can be supplemented with additional material (according to the group’s linguistic capability) as needed i.e. films, newspapers, advertisements, texts on current affairs, and topical issues.

 At the end of a course, students receive a teacher’s evaluation concerning the students’ general participation in the class and the level of French attained during the course.